 This question isn’t just about which tools you use, it’s also an opportunity to talk about your experience with each tool.
 Analysts should be familiar with Excel, SQL, a visualisation tool and if required a statistical analysis tool or scripting language.

 Show the interviewer that you are familiar with a suite of tools, even better if they are the prefered tools for the role you are interviewing for.
-But also make sure that you use examples to show your level of experience and the kind of tasks you use them for.
+But also make sure the examples you use in interviews show the kind of tasks you use them for.

 - Excel – projects to aggregate data using Pivot Tables, and visualise the results using conditional formatting and graphs.